2010 Colombian presidential election

 Presidential elections were held in Colombia in 2010.
 They took place under a two-round system, with an initial vote held on 30 May and a second poll held three weeks later on 20 June.
 A referendum proposal that would have allowed incumbent President Álvaro Uribe the opportunity to run for a third term was rejected by the Constitutional Court of Colombia in a 7–2 ruling on 26 February 2010.

 Because no candidate received a majority (more than one-half) of the votes cast in the 30 May poll, the candidates with the two highest vote totals competed in a runoff election on 20 June: Juan Manuel Santos of the liberal-conservative Social Party of National Unity which unites supporters of former President Uribe, and Antanas Mockus from the Green Party.
-Santos won the election with 69% of the votes.
+Santos won the election with 69% of the vote.

 Candidates

 Government group

-In 2002, Álvaro Uribe of the Colombia First party was elected president with 53.1 per cent of the vote, breaking the two-party system that ruled the country since 1958, with the promise of ending the armed conflict that haunts the country since 1964 by strengthening the Armed Forces.
+In 2002, Álvaro Uribe of the Colombia First party was elected President of Colombia with 53.1 per cent of the vote, breaking the two-party system that ruled the country since 1958, with the promise of ending the armed conflict that haunts the country since 1964 by strengthening the Armed Forces.
 In 2006, he managed to change the Constitution in order to run for a second consecutive term.
 After a practically mute campaign, Uribe won the election with 62.2 per cent of the vote, followed by Carlos Gaviria of the Alternative Democratic Pole with a distant 22 per cent.

 In 2007, Luis Guillermo Giraldo, leader of the pro-Uribe Party of the U, announced he would create the "promoters' committee", a group charged with gathering signatures to call a referendum on whether Uribe should be allowed to run for a third term in office.
 In September 2009, Congress approved the referendum bill in a late-night voting boycotted by members of the opposition.
 On 26 February 2010, the Constitutional Court voted against the referendum bill.
 Immediately after the ruling, former defence minister Juan Manuel Santos confirmed that he would become a presidential candidate.
 Another Uribist candidate was Germán Vargas Lleras of the Radical Change party.
 Former Colombian ambassador to the United Kingdom, Noemí Sanín, and former agriculture minister Andrés Felipe Arias, two of the closest Uribe allies, were seeking nomination by the Conservative Party.
 Sanín was nominated.